-For example, let’s say we want to know if plants grow better when watered with different liquids.
+For example, we want to know if plants grow better when watered with different liquids.
 We could set up an experiment where we water one plant with water, another with milk, and another with soda.

 We would keep everything else the same between the plants, like the amount of light they get and the type of soil they’re planted in.
 Then we would see which plant grows the best and compare our results.

-By doing this experiment, we can learn about what liquids are best for plants to grow and share our findings with others interested in this topic.
+By doing this experiment, we can learn what liquids are best for plants to grow and share our findings with others interested in this topic.

 Below is a mindmap of terms associated with experiments and their definitions.

 How to conduct a fair and reliable scientific experiment?

 To conduct a fair and reliable scientific experiment, you must ensure that you are testing only one variable at a time and control all the other factors that could affect the results.
 This way, you can be confident that any differences you observe are due to the variable you are testing.

 Here are the steps to conduct a fair and reliable scientific experiment: